 Is it recommended for hot sleepers?

 Comforters have different ratings for warmth, so hot sleepers can find the right comfortable fit without overheating.
-Alternatives could be better than down because they are not as insulating, and a down fill power between 400 and 600 is probably going to do the trick.
+Alternative comforters could be better than down because they are not as insulating, and a down fill power between 400 and 600 is probably going to do the trick.
 If you are a particularly hot sleeper, a rating below 400 might be better.

 Along with fill power, fabrics like silk, microfiber, or bamboo as a shell work well for temperature regulation.